Night Sweats and Cancer

 Today is World Cancer Day.
 Celebrated around the globe, World Cancer Day ‘aims to save millions of preventable deaths each year by raising awareness and education about the disease, pressing governments and individuals across the world to take action.’
 We write each year about World Cancer Day to help raise awareness and to help promote a little known fact – sleeping can help with cancer prevention, in addition to the restorative benefits of sleeping comfortably after a diagnosis.
 Night sweats and cancer are closely linked.

-While we don’t want to alarm anyone or say that night sweats and cancer always occur together, one of the keys to managing health and wellness is to be sure to be aware of quality of sleep, how rested you feel and note any major changes.
+While we don’t want to alarm anyone or say that reactions always occur togther, one of the keys to managing health and wellness is to be sure to be aware of quality of sleep, how rested you feel and note any major changes.

 Chronic lack of sleep has been linked to many of the most common cancers in the United States.
 Colorectal, Prostate and even Breast Cancer studies link sleep disturbance as potential risk factors.
 Adults should be sleeping at least 7 to 8 restful hours per night to recharge the body and allow your brain time to revive and recover.